gwcuva/gwc-website/INTRO-WEB-DEV.md

 Time to learn about JavaScript

 ### If you already know JavaScript too!
-Time to learn about React
+Time to learn about React, especially within this project

+Make small components; no render function should be large and do a lot of computation Components go in their own folder
+Make styled components separately and avoid CSS